alucinare/CFA-Major-Project-2/README.md

 They represent a diverse range of interests outside of the standard two sided marketplace concept.
 They also represent a standard of work to which we aim to live up to.
 I originally was interested in impressing Bill & Melinda Gates, however, eventually choose journalism.
 This was mainly because the idea was more enticing than any of the other ideas I came up with.
 Also, I think journalism is important as it encourages a social conscience by making people aware of the most pressing issues in our day and age.
 This acts as a catalyst for discussion.

+We had to give a presentation to the class about the project.
+The title of my presentation was "Unemployed Archaeologist of the Future".
+The aim was to play on the idea that newspapers are a thing of the past and an artifact to be dug up by archaeologists of the future.
+I wanted to put future archaeologist out of work by speeding up the process of a news companies transition to the digital medium.
 This is the slideshow for the class presentation I gave: https://github.com/alucinare/CFA-Major-Project-2/blob/master/class_presentation/engaugeus_presentation.odp

 [Return to overview](#overview)